DigitalBotLab/AssetProvider/README.md

 ![preview](Images/preview.png)

-The Digital Bot Lab's Insiderobo Connector is a cutting-edge solution designed to seamlessly connect our extensive digital robot collection from `ROS` with the powerful `NVIDIA Omniverse platform`.
+The Digital Bot Lab's Asset Provider Extension is a cutting-edge solution designed to seamlessly connect our extensive digital robot collection from `ROS` with the powerful `NVIDIA Omniverse platform`.
 With our connector, users can effortlessly import digital robots in `.usd` format, enabling them to leverage the full potential of Omniverse applications.

 ## 1. Get Started